mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 1. Create a new profile.
    1. Go to **Admin** > **Settings** > **OAuth 2.0 / OpenID Connect Profiles**.
-   2. Fill out the **Label, Name, and Description** as your preference.
+   2. Fill out the label, name, and description as your preference.
    3. Set **Status** as active.
    4. In **Authorization Server Provider**, select **Azure AD**.
    5. Click **Upload AS metadata** and select **Provide Authorization Server Metadata URL**.